MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 - One file for model definition.
 - One file for *all* datasources in the model.
 - One file for *all* expressions in the model.
-- One file for *all* functions in the model.
+- One file for *all* DAX User Defined Functions in the model.
 - One file for *all* relationships in the model.
 - One file for *each* culture linguistic schema.
 - One file for *each* perspective.